scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Related work
 A question that is often asked is whether SCION could simply reuse or extend existing protocols.
-We try to clarify this question, giving an overview of the relationships between SCION and other approaches.
+This section tries to clarify this question, giving an overview of the relationships between SCION and other approaches.
 This section discusses what properties can be achieved by extending existing protocols, already deployed in the wild, and what properties can only be achieved with an approach like SCION.

 ## SCION and RPKI